 1. Establishing a Digital Culture

 A successful banking digital transformation strategy is governed by a strong leadership commitment to improving the work culture.
-All banks are required to have a digital agenda that allows the necessary organizational changes.
-Employees will embrace the changes and align their efforts if leaders demonstrate a vision and commitment to digital transformation.
+All banks must have a digital agenda that allows the necessary organizational changes.

-Digital transformation is new to many banks.
+Many banks are new to digital transformation.
 Therefore, empowering employees with digital skills and knowledge is the first step in changing the banking sector.
 This can be done by introducing comprehensive training programs and upskilling initiatives.

 Digital literacy about the blockchain, artificial intelligence and mobile banking enables employees to adapt to new technologies.
 By fostering a continuous learning culture, organizations can ensure their workforce remains agile and can drive digital initiatives.